kyma-project/btp-manager/docs/e2e_tests.md

 - wait for the btp-manager image to be available in the registry
 - fetch the btp-operator OCI module image
 - Helm install btp-manager from the chart
+- Verification if deployment is in Available state
 - helm uninstall btp-manager

 ### CI pipelines